topleft/google-places-basics/readme.md

 ```

 Have a look at the two peices of code above and try to figure out why the info window opens on our marker.
 Info windows don't belong to markers like markers belong to maps.
 Instead, Info windows are there own object.
-The way we bind them to a marker is by passing that a marker's variable name in when we call `.open()` on the info window.
+The way we bind them to a marker is by passing that marker's variable name in when we call `.open()` on the info window.

 You can grab the finished files for Part 2 [here](https://github.com/topleft/google-places-basics/tree/v3).